What Are Parents’ Rights with IEPs?

 5 – Parents Have the Final Say

 All of the accommodations, modifications, goals, services, and recommendations for placement in an IEP are invalid until parents give their approval.
 This includes all large decisions, as well as smaller decisions that make an impact on the child’s education.
-Any formal changes in the IEP must have parental approval.
-Many parents are intimidated by the IEP process and simply do not understand that they do, in fact, have the final say in what the school does.
+Any formal changes in the IEP must have parental approval, or the school must be able to prove they attempted to contact the parent prior to making changes.

 Helping parents understand their rights when it comes to the special education and IEP processes is important.
 Not only does it build trust, but it also helps ensure that the child in question gets the services and supports that he or she needs to succeed.